dibesh7381/FoodCart2/README.md

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-*(If you have a separate LICENSE.md file, link it.
-Otherwise, you can state the license directly here.)*

----

 ## Connect with Me

 Feel free to reach out if you have any questions or feedback!

 * [Visit my GitHub Profile](https://github.com/dibesh7381)
-* *(Optional: Link to your LinkedIn, personal website, etc.)*